Additional Book Information

 Journey by Moonlight

-by Antal Szerb, introduction by Julie Orringer, a new translation from the Hungarian by Len Rix
+by Antal Szerb, introduction by Julie Orringer, translated from the Hungarian by Len Rix

 An NYRB Classics Original